soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyItemActionRequiredItemDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-The definition of an item and quantity required in a character's inventory in order toperform an action.
+The definition of an item and quantity required in a character's inventory in order to perform an action.

 ## Schema
 * **Schema Type:** Definition